-Formal complaints must be made to the headteacher (unless they are about the headteacher), via the school office.
+Formal complaints must be made to the Headteacher (unless they are about the Headteacher, in which case it should be made to the Chair of Governors), via the school office.
 This may be done in person, in writing (preferably on the Complaint Form), or by telephone.

-The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 10 school days.
+The Headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Headteacher will aim to investigate the complaint within 20 school days of receiving a complaint.

-Within this response, the headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The headteacher can consider whether a face-to-face meeting is the most appropriate way of doing this.
+Within this response, the Headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The Headteacher can consider whether a face to face meeting is the most appropriate way of doing this.
+Where a written complaint has not been made, the Headteacher will complete the complaints form (see Page 11) and agree this with the complainant before proceeding further.

-Note: The headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.
+Note: The Headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.

-During the investigation, the headteacher (or investigator) will:
+During the investigation, the Headteacher (or investigator) will:

-- if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish - keep a written record of any meetings/interviews in relation to their investigation.
+• if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish

+• keep a written record of any meetings/interviews in relation to their investigation.

-At the conclusion of their investigation, the headteacher will provide a formal written response within 10 school days of the date of receipt of the complaint.
+The Headteacher will provide a formal written response within 5 school days of the date of the completion of the complaint investigations.

-If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+If the Headteacher is unable to meet this deadline, she will provide the complainant with an update and revised response date.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Sherdley Primary School will take to resolve the complaint.
+Where appropriate, it will include details of actions St Mary's C of E Primary School and Nursery will take to resolve the complaint.

-The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1.
+When responding to the complainant, the Headteacher will advise them how to escalate their complaint under Stage 2 of the complaints procedure should they remain dissatisfied with the outcome of Stage 1.

-If the complaint is about the headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.
+If the complaint is about the Headteacher, or a member of the governing board (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.